Can I Work If I Have Hepatitis C?

 I get asked a lot about working while having hep C. I always tell people, most of us had hep C for years without knowing it.
 We work, carry on life and deal with whatever we are feeling.
 Once diagnosed, we get this mental block that life stops.
 We label our self as sick and then take on that role.
 Reality is that we have had this a very long time and life was moving just as we thought it should be.
 Being diagnosed should not stop us from living.
 It should just rearrange how we live.
 Our life should not be put on hold.
 It should continue moving forward striving for that goal of a cure.

-Working can be done and managed (with your healthcare team’s approval).
+Working with hepatitis C can be done and managed (with your healthcare team's approval).
 During breaks and lunch, sit back, close your eyes and rest.
 Let your body regain composure.
 Eat healthy, drink plenty of fluids, and most importantly listen to your body when you need rest.
 Take a moment and allow yourself that unplugged time.
 Most importantly, know your body, ask your doctor about any suggestions he/she would recommend for you.